Mindera/collectd-protocol/README.md

   * Improve handling of large numbers encoding which Javascript can't handle with precision (numbers greater than Number.MAX_SAFE_INTEGER).
 It's ok for now since we convert high precision numbers to low precision every time, which makes the least significant bits irrelevant.
   * Support async computations on message encoding (will break current encoding interface)
   * Add logger support

+## Notes

+### Grouped metrics of the same type

+  The spec is vague about the way metrics of the same type are sent over the wire.
+Consider the following representation of a sequence of metrics of the same type, where some of the parts are omitted on subsequent metrics:

+    [--host-------------]
+    [--time_hr----------]
+    [--interval_hr------]
+    [--plugin-----------]
+    [--plugin_instance--]
+    [--type-------------]
+    [--type_instance----]
+    [--values-----------] <- ends
+    [--time_hr----------]
+    [--type_instance----]
+    [--values-----------] <- ends
+    [--time_hr----------]
+    [--type_instance----]
+    [--values-----------] <- ends

+  According to the network plugin source code, the value is always sent as the last part of a metric, so that's the way we're doing to understand when a metric ends.
+That's an assumption based on the current Collectd's network plugin implementation.

 ## Release History